Microsoft Flight Simulator Accessibility Report

 Adjust Speed: Adjust the overall speed of the game, or rewind play for a second attempt, to ease reaction times.
 By slowing the game, you have more time to interpret what is happening and then execute your actions.
 It also reduces the pressure on getting things right quickly or the first time you attempt them.

-Microsoft Flight Simulator has 1 accessibility feature for Reading which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 1 accessibility feature for Reading in Microsoft Flight Simulator which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Similar Games With More Accessibility Features for Reading